ruben2020/tags2uml/README.md

 For C++, [inline assembly code](http://en.wikipedia.org/wiki/Inline_assembler) is not supported by ctags.
 This mainly affects embedded software, OS and driver code.

+Please exclude files with inline assembly code from the list of files to be scanned by ctags.

 ## How can I contribute?